-Species: The Yucatan Vireo (Vireo magister) is a tropical vireo seen in southern extremes of Mexico, Central America, and on some Caribbean Islands.
-Similar in size to the Red-eyed Vireo.
-Prefers living close to coastlines, common in Belize and a few islands in the Caribbean Sea.
-Was recorded once in Texas and was accepted as a vagrant
+Species: The Yucatan Vireo (Vireo magister) is a tropical vireo seen in southern extremes of Mexico, Central America and on some Caribbean islands.
+It is similar in size to the Red-eyed Vireo and prefers living close to coastlines and is common in Belize and a few islands in the Caribbean Sea.
+It was recorded seen once in Texas and was accepted as a vagrant

 Distinctions: The male and female are very similar looking in appearance.
-Has large bill with a visible hook at end of upper bill, same identifying features seen in other vireos.
-Similar in size to the Red-eyed Vireo, but has a larger bill.
-Greyish crown and body, white supercilium and face, has a dark line through eyes, white throat, breast and undertail, brownish-grey flanks.
+It has a large bill with a visible hook at the end of the upper bill, same identifying features seen in other vireos.
+It is similar in size to the Red-eyed Vireo but has a larger bill.
+Greyish crown and body, white supercilium and face, has a dark line through the eyes, white throat, breast and undertail, brownish-grey flanks.